 Reduction in emotional dependence actually strengthens love

 Pick up an old and forgotten hobby, maybe.
-Pursue it and connect with like-minded people.In some time you’ll find you’re able to derive emotional nutrition from these connections.
+Pursue it and connect with like-minded people.
+You’ll find you’re able to derive emotional nutrition from these connections.
 That will not only help you recuperate from your emotional hurt, but also prepare you for solving any issue at hand together with your partner in the near future.

 Remember, loving your partner and being unable to function without their emotional support are not the same thing at all.
-The first is healthy, while the second is not.
-In fact once you’ve been able to overcome your emotional needy-ness, your relationship will improve greatly as your partner finds fresh reasons to fall back in love with the new you.
+The first is healthy while the second is not.
+In fact once you’ve been able to overcome your emotional “needy-ness”, your relationship will improve greatly as your partner finds fresh reasons to fall back in love with the new you.

-|Written on 1/23/2013 by Sulagna Dasgupta.
-Sulagna Dasgupta is a relationships and personal development expert.
+Written by Sulagna Dasgupta, a relationship and personal development expert.
 Her personal blog, www.loveinindia.co.in is India’s first dedicated relationships & marriage blog – with the mission to facilitate more open thinking about this topic in India in the long run.
 Over the last five years she has also been sharing her lessons from life in her personal development blog here: http://wrytestuff.com/Sulagna.